riezahughes/cahm-infra-cdk/README.md

 I've designed this repo to be standalone and seperate from the project.
 This willagood example of showing what i can do with AWS's CDK.
 The repo attached to this project will be linked below once it's set up and built.

-The project uses an _external_ domain to set up.
-As such there's a manual step involved rather than having the domain in Route53.
+The project requires the following manual steps:

+- Creating a Certificate for the domain using ACM

 - `npm run build`
 - `cdk synth`